kyungminparkdrums/VBF/README.md

 - wjets_htfilter and zjets_htfilter: for inclusive DY and Wjets.
 We turn on the ht filter from 0 to 100, so that the output file can mimick ht binned from 0 to 100, which we are missing.
 - wjets_data and zjets_data: for running data.
 It is important to note that the output file name should specify the year and the version of the data, i.e. "SingleMuon_2016B.root"

-`run0lep.py` and `batch.py` will automatically do these for you.
+`run0lep.py` and `batch.py` will automatically do things for you.
 Just edit the config files as you need them to be.

 # SF
 From the cutflow output from the Plotter, get scale factors for W or Z for each step.

 # PlotterConfig
 Config for the Plotter